table of contents

-Testosterone is an androgen, or male sex hormone, which is present from birth in both men and women.
-In men, it’s produced by the testicles and adrenal glands, while in women, it’s produced by the ovaries and adrenal glands.
+Testosterone is an androgen, or primary biological male sex hormone, which is present from birth in all people.
+In biological men, it’s produced by the testicles and adrenal glands, while in biological women, it’s produced by the ovaries and adrenal glands.

-During puberty, testosterone levels surge, producing muscle growth, body hair, and in men, the development of sperm.
+During puberty, testosterone levels surge, prompting muscle growth, body hair growth, voice deepening, and the development of sperm.
 Testosterone plays an important role in our health throughout life.
 It regulates key functions like libido, sexual response, bone density, muscle mass, and mood.
 Testosterone levels naturally decline with age.

-Your testosterone level is measured with a blood test or a test kit involving a saliva sample.
-According to the American Urological Association (AUA), a total testosterone value below 300 ng/dL indicates low testosterone (Mulhall, 2018).
+Your testosterone level is measured with two blood tests or a test kit involving a saliva sample.
+According to the American Urological Association (AUA), a total testosterone value below 300 ng/dL indicates low testosterone in biological men.
 However, the exact range of normal values varies, depending on the lab or resource that conducts the test.

 How common is low testosterone?

 Low testosterone (or testosterone deficiency) tends to appear in men as they get older, with testosterone levels decreasing about 1–2% per year after age 40.
-By the time they hit their 70s, around 35% of men have low testosterone (Miah, 2019).
+By the time they hit their 70s, around 35% of men have low testosterone.